Glassport, Pennsylvania: Police

 Glassport Police Dept. is based at 440 Monongahela Ave.
-It has 10 full-time officers, a sergeant, a lieutenant, a deputy chief and a chief (Shawn Deverse).
+It has 10 full-time officers, a sergeant, a lieutenant, a deputy chief and a chief.

 Glassport Crime Watch

 GPCW is a group of Glassport residents who report crimes to GPD.

 Fire & EMS

 Citizen's Hose Co. #1 is based at 525 Allegheny Ave.

 Emergency medical services are provided by the McKeesport Ambulance Rescue Service.